A legendary pawpaw tree with huge tasty fruits.

 Background

 The origin of the Kentucky Legend "Titan" variety has been traced back to a batch of experimental seeds that were presented to Cliff England in Sandgap, KY, by Jerry Lehman around 2010.
 The seeds were a cross of Jerry's Big Girl and Jerry's Delight, and these varieties have won awards at the Ohio Pawpaw Festival for large sized fruits and good flavor.
-Jerry's Big Girl is a cross between Sunflower and Sam Norris 15, and Jerry's Delight is from an open-pollinated KY 8-2.
+KY Legend-Titan was genetically evaluated in 2024 to have an additional chromosome fragment like Jerry's Big Girl (ref * note).
+Jerry's Big Girl is a cross between Sunflower and Sam Norris 15, and Jerry's Delight is from an open-pollinated KY 8-2 (KYSU Atwood).
 Sam Norris 15 was the result of a colchicine-experiment on a pawpaw-variety with small-fruit that was nearly seedless.

 The purpose of Mr. Lehman's breeding-experiment was to produce a seedless or nearly seedless pawpaw-fruit.
 The same batch of Lehman-seeds produced Lehman 1 through 11 owned by Cliff England at England Orchard and Nursery, and all of those seedling-tree-varieties are exceptional for good size and flavor.
-The Legend-Titan variety appears to be a polyploid sibling to those varieties, with vestigial seeds that are sterile.
-The tree is quite productive.
-The fruits are an exceptional size with a good flavor, and a low seed ratio along with a longer-than-usual shelf-life.
-The flavor is "Sunflowerish".
-The seeds resemble Sunflower seed-color and finish.
+The KY Legend "Titan" tree is productive.
+The fruits are an exceptional size with a good flavor with a low seed ratio along with a longer-than-usual shelf-life.
+The original tree has produced seeds with an apparantly lower germination rate so far (** 4/30/35 footnote), and they resemble Sunflower pawpaw seed-color and finish.
 The "scalloped" fluted-seed shape is new.
+(3/28/25 addendum: Jerry's Big Girl is reported to have similarly shaped seeds).

 Unfortunately Mr. Lehman did not survive a tractor accident, and the legend of Mr. Lehman's pawpaw breeding will remain a mystery until perhaps some day a geneticist can evaluate the origins of his varieties.
 Hence this most unusual pawpaw specimen is named according to the "legend" of Mr. Lehman's plant-breeding expertise.
 The first year I saw this tree with fruit -- I concluded rather quickly -- that there was no way it was just the luck of draw on a chance pawpaw seedling -- and that it had to come from a purposeful breeding experiment.
 Whether it is truly a "Lehman" variety remains to be seen for certain.